Ross Russell Trust

 Governance and Leadership

 The Ross Russell Trust has 2 trustees.
 Graham Ross Russell is associated with the trust and can be contacted via the trust's email address.
-Graham Ross Russell has an extensive background in finance and the charitable sector, having served as a stockbroker and held various trustee and director positions including:
+Graham Ross Russell has an extensive background in finance and the charitable sector, having worked in corporate finance as Senior Partner in Laurence Prust & Co. and Deputy Chairman of London Stock Exchange.
+He has held various trustee and director positions including:

 • Trustee of Nesta